miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 Okay, it worked!

+### Stuff to fix

 - The time-delay for the Window to pop up needs to be increased.
 - I print the star/stop instructions for Jupyter twice.
 - I need to test a fresh install on machines without Ollama runnng

+Okay, I got that done by the skin of my teeth, and even sent the link to my boos for preview.

+---

+# Shifting Gears

+Coming up for air from some of the most intense development work of my life.
+It's still just a plug-in framework with the apps not actually there yet, but the apps already exist in other forms other places, and doing the means of distribution and delivery was the hard part.
+And that's done, right down to the github auto-updating!
+Think about forking a development branch.

+I've been leaning on a coworker heavily for support on the client-facing front, actually multiple coworkers and I've been doing that for weeks really, but that truly intense period is over.
+It felt good and I want to recapture that intensity, which itself was a recapture of a type of work I did in my late 20s.

+The client work is anticlimatic in comparison, but I can make it loveworthy by internalizing the client's issues and using that to help shape the Botifython product.
+I have to get my YouTube videos going again, especially now.